justinas/nosurf/README.md

 	func (h *CSRFHandler) ExemptRegexps(res ...interface{})
 ```

-Later on, the token **must** be verify by manually getting a token from cookie
+Later on, the token **must** be verified by manually getting the token from the cookie
 and providing the token sent in body through: `VerifyToken(tkn, tkn2 string) bool`.

 Example: